 A massage stick is a great alternative to a foam roller especially when trying to target the quadriceps femoris muscle.
 Trying to target all angles of the quadriceps muscle on the foam roller takes more effort.
 Using a massage stick would allow for better mechanics while trying to roll on the muscle.
 It can be used while sitting down and pressure can be controlled as the individual goes up and down on the muscle.

 Aside from massage sticks, thicker and shorter household items may be used in place of a foam roller.
 Water tumblers vary in size, shape and hardness.
 A more intense pressure is felt with a harder water tumbler.
 It is used in the same way as a foam roller or even an athletic ball.
 It helps loosen tight muscles and helps with lymphatic drainage.

-The Theragun is an advanced self-myofascial release device that uses percussion massage therapy to ease muscle soreness and pain through vibration.
+A massage gun is an advanced self-myofascial release device that uses percussion massage therapy to ease muscle soreness and pain through vibration.
 It aids in the relaxation of thickened connective tissue and fascia.